What Are The Best Motivation Theories For Employers in 2024?

 Motivation Theories Increasing Employee Retention

-Employee turnover can be costly for organizations in terms of time and resources.
+Employee turnover, often due to low employee engagement, can be costly for organizations in terms of time and resources.
 These theories can help reduce turnover rates by addressing the underlying factors that cause employees to leave and ensuring those still in your team are motivated and moving forward.

 For instance, Herzberg's Two-Factor Theory suggests that job dissatisfaction is caused by hygiene factors such as salary, benefits, and working conditions.
 By ensuring these factors are met, you can prevent employees from becoming dissatisfied with their jobs and seeking employment elsewhere.